Dynamical Boson Stars: Boson stars in astronomy

 \subsection{As astrophysical stellar objects}

 We have already discussed a number of similarities between boson stars and models of neutron stars.
 Just as one can parameterize models of neutron stars by their central densities, one can consider a 1-parameter family of boson stars according to the central magnitude of the scalar field.
-Considering the mass as a function of this parameter, one finds the existence of a local maximum across which solutions transition from stable to unstable, just as is the case for neutron stars.
-Models of neutron stars can be constructed with different equations of state, whereas boson stars are constructed with differing scalar field potentials.
+The mass is then a function of this parameter, and one finds the existence of a local maximum across which solutions transition from stable to unstable, just as is the case for neutron stars.
+Similarly, models of neutron stars can be constructed with different equations of state, whereas boson stars are constructed with differing scalar field potentials.

 One difference of consequence concerns the stellar surface.
-Neutron stars of course have a surface at which the fluid density is discontinuous, as discussed for example in~\cite{Gundlach:2010gy,Gundlach:2009ft}.
+Neutron stars of course have a surface at which the fluid density is discontinuous, as discussed for example in \cite{Gundlach:2010gy,Gundlach:2009ft}.
 In contrast, the scalar field that constitutes the boson star is smooth everywhere and lacks a particular surface.
-In its place, one generally defines a radius which encompasses some percentage (e.g. $99\%$) of the stellar mass.
+In its place, one generally defines a radius that encompasses some percentage (e.g.\ 99\%) of the stellar mass.
 Such a difference could have observational consequences when matter accretes onto either type of star.

 It is still an open question whether some of the stars already observed and interpreted as neutron stars could instead be astrophysical boson stars.
-In a similar fashion, it is not known whether many, if not all, of the stars we observe already have a bosonic component that has settled into the gravitational well of the star (see Section~\ref{subsection:varieties_fermionicbosonic} for a discussion of fermionic-bosonic stars).
-The bosonic contribution may arise from exotic matter which could appear at high densities inside the neutron star or from some sort of dark matter accretion.
-This possibility has gained popularity over the last years and there have been several attempts to constrain the properties of weakly interacting dark matter particles~(WIMPs) by examining signatures related to their accretion and/or annihilation inside stars (for instance, see~\cite{PhysRevD.82.063531} and works cited in the introduction).
+In a similar fashion, it is not known whether many, if not all, of the stars we observe already have a bosonic component that has settled into the gravitational well of the star (see Sect.~\ref{subsection:varieties_fermionicbosonic} for a discussion of fermion-boson stars).
+The bosonic contribution may arise from exotic matter which could appear at high densities inside the neutron star or from some sort of dark matter accretion \citep{2014JCAP...05..013G}.
+This possibility has gained popularity recently and there have been several attempts to constrain the properties of weakly interacting dark matter particles~(WIMPs) by examining signatures related to their accretion and/or annihilation inside stars (for instance, see \citealt{PhysRevD.82.063531} and works cited in the introduction).